benitoss/ColorLight_FPGA_boards/README.md

 The mod is based in change the content of its EPROM , here you have the instructions  -->  https://gist.github.com/rikka0w0/24b58b54473227502fa0334bbe75c3c1

 if you adquire the FT232H the mod to convert in Degilent HS2 Cable compatible with Vivado is --> https://github.com/erd0spy/ft232h_to_digilent_fpga_programmer
+And here you have the other possible configurations for the FT232H board, as a STM1 for example --> https://github.com/vanbwodonk/ft2232hl-jtag-clone/tree/main/eeprom_binary

 Working in windows you have to install the LibUSBk driver to get the programmer be recognized by the programmer software included in Apio